avhaymart/Software-Company-Website/README.md

    * Avonlea Haymart

 * Project Description
    * The majority of designs I used to make were low contrast, and I wanted this one to be different.
-This software company web design has popping imperial red accents, which makes this one of my favorite pieces of work.
-I built the website upon React.js for the most efficient result.
+This software company website has popping imperial red accents, which makes this one of my favorite pieces of work.
+I built the website upon React.js for the most efficient workflow.

 * Technologies Used
   * React.js